 - the status quo breeds mediocrity: look for new ideas to implement

-- people give their best under deadlines and challenges, use them
+- people give their best under deadlines and challenges, and use them

 - emphasize the small wins along the way